leonardojo/ggPlantmap/README.md

 ## Pre-loaded ggPlantmaps

 The package contain a series of pre-loaded ggPlantmaps created from previously published plant images.
-We hope to update the package with the contribution of the plant research community.
+I hope to update the package with the contribution of the plant research community.

 ``` r
 library(ggPlantmap)